Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 A shower floor membrane, sometimes called a pan liner, catches all moisture that seeps past the floor tile and directs it toward the floor drain.
-In a perfect world the tile floor would divert all the water toward the drain opening.
-However, in real life small cracks form along the shower walls and next to the drain.
+In a perfect world, the tile floor would divert all the water toward the drain opening.
+However, in real life, small cracks form along the shower walls and next to the drain.
 Caulking does help seal these problem areas.
-Unfortunately some water passes through these areas and reaches the pan liner.
-The membrane protects the building from water damage, mold and mildew.
+Unfortunately, some water passes through these areas and reaches the pan liner.
+The membrane protects the building from water damage, mold, and mildew.

 Acquire all necessary permits from your local building inspector before starting this project.
 Some communities require a permit for any plumbing work.
-Think about the permit as an insurance policy that protects a homeowner from non-compliant contractor workmanship.
+Think of the permit as an insurance policy that protects a homeowner from non-compliant contractor workmanship.
 The shower floor installation portion of the project starts after a local building inspector approves the work, when applicable.

 All quality work starts with a solid foundation.
 A tub drain penetrates the shower's subfloor near one wall, while the drain in a typical standup shower normally sits near the center of the floor.
 If the installer keeps the drain near one wall, he must consider the shower floor's slope.

 Bathrooms sitting on a concrete slab require a little bit more work.
-To relocate the drain a contractor must remove the concrete between the old drain location and the new one.
+To relocate the drain, a contractor must remove the concrete between the old drain location and the new one.
 He then cuts away the old trap, adds a section of drain pipe and installs the trap and shower floor drain assembly at the new drain location.
 This leaves a big gaping hole in the slab.
 Failure to repair the slab often leads to future shower floor settlement issues, such as grout cracks.

-2) Make a batch of mortar: Mix a bag of concrete with water, using the manufacturer's recommended ratio.
+- Make a batch of mortar: Mix a bag of concrete with water, using the manufacturer's recommended ratio.
 I prefer to use a fast-setting ready-mix concrete for this.
 This type of mortar cures quickly enough to continue on with the job almost immediately.

-3) Repair slab with mortar: Pour the mortar into the hole.
+- Repair slab with mortar: Pour the mortar into the hole.
 Shave the surface of the mortar with a trowel until it matches the slab.
 Clean up any mess before the mortar dries.

-Create the Pre-Slope
+Step 3: Create the Pre-Slope